kognise/obsidian-aviation/FAR/Volume 2/D Airmen/0065 Certification  airmen other than flight crewmembers.md

 \(b\) Holds a facility rating for that control tower issued under this subpart, or has qualified for the operating position at which he or she acts and is under the supervision of the holder of a facility rating for that control tower; and

-\(c\) Except for a person employed by the FAA or employed by, or on active duty with, the Department of the Air Force, Army, or Navy or the Coast Guard, holds at least a second-class medical certificate issued under part 67 of this chapter.
+\(c\) Except for a person employed by the FAA or employed by, or on active duty with, the Department of the Air Force, Army, or Navy or the Coast Guard, holds at least a second-class medical certificate issued under [[Volume 2/D Airmen/0067 Medical standards and certification.md|part 67 of this chapter]].

 \[Doc.
 No. 10193, 35 FR 12326, Aug.
 1, 1970, as amended by Amdt.
 65-25, 45 FR 18911, Mar.
 24, 1980; Amdt.
 65-31, 52 FR 17518, May 8, 1987; Amdt.
 65-56, 79 FR 74611, Dec.
 16, 2014\]